• Skip to main content

 • Use a pastry brush and brush two tablespoons of melted butter all over the fillets.

-• Cover all sides of the fillets with a generous amount of blackened seasoning.
+• Cover the fillets with a generous amount of blackened seasoning.
 Use your hands to pat it in.

 • Heat a 10-12 inch well-seasoned cast-iron skillet over medium-high heat for about five minutes.
 Add three tablespoons of butter.
 When it has melted, add the fillets.
 Allow them to cook undisturbed for three minutes.
 Next, usiing a fish turner or pancake turner, carefully turn the fillets over, and cook for an additional three to four minutes or until the fish is done.